Edward L. Henry, 1921-2010

 - In 1958 he was elected to the St. Cloud School Board and added Assistant to the President to his work portfolio at St. Johns.

-- In 1964 he was elected Mayor of St. Cloud, a city then of almost 40,000, and co-founded the ﬁrst Community Action Program in Minnesota, comprising three different counties.
+- In 1964 he was elected Mayor of St. Cloud, a city then of almost 40,000, and co-founded the ﬁrst Community Action Program in Minnesota, involving three different counties.

 - In 1965 he was selected Vice-Chair of the Minnesota Municipal Commission